airalab/robonomics-grant-program/proposals/sensorchain_security_ interface.md

         - Bornholdt, Lorenz, Julian Reher, and Volker Skwarek.
 "Proof-of-Location: A method for securing sensor-data-communication in a Byzantine fault tolerant way."
 Mobile Communication-Technologies and Applications; 24.
 ITG-Symposium.
 VDE, 2019.
         - Kaven, Sascha, Lorenz Bornholdt, and Volker Skwarek.
 "Authentication by RSSI-Position Based Localization in a LoRa LPWAN."
 2020 6th IEEE Congress on Information Science and Technology (CiSt).
 IEEE, 2021.
         - Tschirner, Simon, Katharina Zeuch, Sascha Kaven, Lorenz Bornholdt, and Volker Skwarek.
 "Security in Distributed Systems by VerifiableLocation-Based Identities" Transactions on Computational Science and Computational Intelligence.
 Springer, 2021.
-3. Details of how your project uses Robonomics Network.

-    Within the project, the Robonomics platform will be used in two ways.
-On the one hand, the robots will be instructed via the platform.
-For this purpose, a small DApp is to be developed that can be used to tell the robots which letter they are to reproduce.
-On the other hand, the platform will be used to store the measurements and position information shared by the robots and information about possible attackers in an unalterable form and make it available to the users.
 ---

 ## 4. Team :busts_in_silhouette: